Elora Gorge Fishing – A Guides Advice And Tips

 Fishing The Elora Gorge

-Some of the biggest pools in the entire brown trout section are in the Elora Gorge and those giant deep pools are home to some of the biggest brown trout in the river.
+Some of the biggest pools in the entire brown trout section of the Grand River are in the Elora Gorge and those giant deep pools (maybe over 20 feet deep )are home to some of the biggest brown trout in the river.

 The best methods for Brown trout fishing in the Elora Gorge are Float fishing, Fly fishing, and spin fishing with lures.

-Streamer are great for getting those really big fish that want a big meal.
-Streamer like Muddler Minnows, Zoo Cougars, Bunny Leaches are all good choices.
+Streamers are great for getting those really big fish that want a big meal.
+Streamers like Muddler Minnows, Zoo Cougars, and Bunny Leaches are all good choices.

 The Elora Gorge has a lot of aquatic insects so dry fly fishing on the surface can be great at times.
 Flies Like the Elk Hair caddis, the Usual, the Mark Brown, and the Adams are good choices, but for the more serious anglers, it’s best to match the hatch and use a grand river hatch chart.